The Archive.

 Of course, the Grease Band were also part of the picture and they supported him beautifully , in particular Chris Stainton, his long term musical partner, was sterling on keyboards, but the whole band were a tight little unit and they had their own sound which was integral to Joe's early success.

-According To Mike Godwin , Tyrannosaurus Rex also played on Saturday, but I have no recollection of them at all .
+According To Mike Godwin , Tyrannosaurus Rex also played on Saturday, but I have only faint recollections of them , I guess because I wasn't a big fan..

 According to Mike -